ucgmsim/nzgmdb/wiki/Home.md

     - **`station_magnitude_table.csv`**

 - **`waveforms/`**
-  Includes both raw and processed waveform data for every event, organized by year and event ID.
+  Includes both raw and processed waveform data for every event, organised by year and event ID.
 Under each `event_id/`, there are two subfolders mseed and processed.
 Below shows the structure of the `waveforms/` directory and naming conventions used for files:

 ```
 waveforms/